 Lower Cost Per Acquisition

 Compared to traditional advertising channels like newspaper, television or radio ads, digital marketing campaigns are designed to reach a desired targeted audience more effectively.
-And, if the campaign is set up right by an experienced marketer, the amount spent will be optimized relative to the size of the reach.
+And, if the campaign is set up right by an experienced marketer, the amount spent will be optimised relative to the size of the reach.

 More importantly, the wide range of digital channels and the availability of real-time data and analytics allow you to make instant adjustments and move marketing budgets in and out of campaigns, based on their performance.